samjd-zz/linkedin_ssi_booster/itstoday.media/demo-script.md

 "So the system has two different learn modes: a bulk extraction pass with --learn --dry-run, and the normal live curate path where learning happens automatically as part of generation."

+"At the end of the live curate path, the code also auto-renders art for eligible channels, so the demo can show a text-to-visual handoff without any extra step."

 Then show the Rei Toei path with a direct theme:

 ```bash